Firth Park (ward): Firth Park

-Firth Park is a district of Sheffield surrounding the local park, also named Firth Park, given to the city by Mark Firth in 1875 and was opened by the Prince of Wales, HRH Prince Albert Edward, later Edward VII.
+Firth Park is a district of Sheffield surrounding the local park, also named Firth Park, given to the city by Mark Firth in 1875 and opened by the Prince of Wales, HRH Prince Albert Edward, later Edward VII.
 Mark Firth was the pioneer of a number of Sheffield Steelworks including the well-known company of the era 'Firth Brown'.
-He was reported as to wanting to create an environment with quality housing, leisure and greenery for his workers and their families.
+He was reported as wanting to create an environment with quality housing, leisure and greenery for his workers and their families.
 The concept has been likened to that of the Bournville project near Birmingham.

 Located just 1.5 mi from Meadowhall Shopping Centre and the M1 junction 34, and 3 mi from the city centre, the area runs from Addison Road in the south of postal district S5 to the top of Bellhouse Road bordering Sheffield Lane Top and Shiregreen.
 The main through routes are the B6086 and A6135.

 Firth Park includes the protected ancient woodland known as Hinde Common Wood, plus a substantial area of parkland along with mostly large Victorian style terraced houses which were built around 1910.
 Well known landmarks include the clock tower community centre and old library on Firth Park Road, both listed buildings from the early 1900s.

 The area benefits from being on a major cross city public transport route for the city of Sheffield and has a shopping centre with over 40 independent shops as well as High Street banks and building societies, national supermarket chains, well-known chemists and a variety of healthcare practitioners.

 In the centre of the Firth Park area is the park of the same name, which was refurbished between 1998 and 2004 with a major community centre added in the place of the old park keepers house, new trees planted and a refurbished central roundabout themed on the old tram turnaround point from the 1950s.